ivangfr/kubernetes-minikube-environment/README.md

 ## Start Minikube

 Open a terminal and start `Minikube` by running the following command.
-The properties inside `[]` are optional.
+The properties `--memory` and `--vm-driver` are optional.
 ```
-minikube start [--memory='8000mb' --vm-driver='virtualbox']
+minikube start --memory='8000mb' --vm-driver='virtualbox'
 ```

 \[Optional\] Update information of available `Helm` charts locally from chart repositories